 - If someone steals your car and causes an accident, you will not be held liable for the resulting damages or injuries.
 The damages to your vehicle would likely be covered by your insurance.

 - If someone, such as a friend or family member, takes your car without your permission, his or her coverage would be the primary insurance, but yours would be secondary if their own cannot cover the damages.

 - If your friend or family member is uninsured and borrows your car without permission, your own insurance would have to pay for damages incurred.

 Decide Who Can Drive Your Vehicle

 If there is a slight chance a driver might borrow your car, do not exclude that person, or it may have repercussions in the future.
 You should also make sure you trust the person to whom you lend your vehicle to.
 Accidents can occur at any moment and can be costly, so it is crucial to only permit trustworthy drivers to operate your vehicle.

 Auto Accident Attorneys in Pennsylvania

 Auto accidents can result in serious damages and injuries, leading to expensive medical bills and lasting physical effects.
-At Anthony Urban Law Offices, P.C., our Schuylkill County auto accident lawyers believe that victims of reckless drivers should not be forced to pay for the negligent acts of others.
+At The Law Offices of Anthony Urban, P.C., our Schuylkill County auto accident lawyers believe that victims of reckless drivers should not be forced to pay for the negligent acts of others.
 We will do everything within our power to ensure that you receive just compensation to help you move forward with your life and ease the burden of any costs associated with your injuries.